syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Working-with-Table-of-Contents.md

-> Note: UpdatingTableOfContents is not supported in Silverlight, WinRT, or Windows Phone applications.
+N> UpdatingTableOfContents is not supported in Silverlight, WinRT, or Windows Phone applications.

-Known Limitations
+#### Known Limitations

 The following are the known limitations: